Introduction to law things to know

 - What does the Fourth Amendment protect against?

 - Suppress, or exclude, that wrongfully obtained evidence.
+This is pursuant to the exclusionary rule and the Fourth Amendment.

 - What does the First Amendment protect against?

-- Appeal
+- Appeal (to an appellate court)

-- Why are case decisions important?
+- Why are case decisions important? (for people other than the case participants)

-- They establish law, precedent (stare decisis)
+- They establish law (case law, precedent, stare decisis)

 - What concept describes the weight given to a prior decision by a court?

-- Legal precedent (stare decisis, authority)
+- Legal precedent (stare decisis, legal authority)

 - What is the highest court in the Country?